 However, as rigorous as a trainee system may seem, trainees also get some freedom.
 It is still totally okay to have social media accounts and use them as they wish – of course, while keeping up with a positive image.
 They can also work in commercials and music videos, modeling gigs, and sometimes even act in dramas or movies while in training.

 Step 3: Debut as a Kpop idol

 The third step is to, of course, debut as Kpop idols.
 The agency will choose among the trainees who they will place in a group and be ready to debut.
 Some will go on to become household names all around the world, like BTS and Blackpink.
 Sadly, some other idol groups may not have the fortune of becoming as successful.
 Some continue to exist for a long time despite a smaller fan base, such as U-KISS.

 However, some others may disband, either quickly or after struggling for a while.
-Thankfully, for the idols who have come across such misfortune, they can attend survival TV shows to earn a second chance at stardom.
-Trainees who did not yet get a debut can also join those shows.
+Thankfully, the idols who have come across such misfortune can attend survival TV shows to earn a second chance at stardom.
+Trainees who did not yet make a debut can also join those shows.

-As we touched upon above, Korean idols have been expected to maintain a clean image ever since their trainee times.
+As we touched upon above, Kpop stars have been expected to maintain a clean image ever since their trainee times.
 This does not change once they debut.
 They may be scrutinized even more closely once they’ve become famous.
-However, the longer they are in the business, the more freedoms they earn.
+However, the longer they are in the business, the more freedom they earn.

 Roles of Kpop idols in a group